Varalika13/DYTE/README.md

       c.
 A “live view” section to show the rendered HTML website.

  ### How it works?
-  a.
-Clicking on a file from the “file explorer” displays the corresponding content on
-     the code editor for editing.
+  1. Clicking on a file from the “file explorer” displays the corresponding content on the code editor for editing.
-  b.
-The “live view” section displays the rendered website that was created by the
+  2. The “live view” section displays the rendered website that was created by the user.
-     user.
 When a change is made to any of the index.html, index.css, or index.js files, the “live view” section hot-reloads and displays the new output.
-  c.
-The codes written in the editor are also downloadable using the "DOWNLOAD HTML" , "DOWNLOAD CSS" and "DOWNLOAD JS" buttons
-     and are downloaded as 'index.html' , 'index.css'        and 'index.js' respectively.
+  3. The codes written in the editor are also downloadable using the "DOWNLOAD HTML", "DOWNLOAD CSS" and "DOWNLOAD JS" buttons and are downloaded as 'index.html' , 'index.css' and 'index.js' respectively.

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).